CashU

-CashU is an Arabic fintech company providing a digital wallet and online payment services for customers in the Middle East and North Africa (MENA) region.
+CashU was an Arabic fintech company providing a digital wallet and online payment services for customers in the Middle East and North Africa (MENA) region.
 The company was founded as a technology startup in July 2002 in association with online service company Maktoob in Amman, Jordan.
 It provided payment services for Maktoob online services.
 The company went through a number of rounds of investment from venture capital funds.

 Prior to its demise, the company had over 3.2 million users and was headquartered in Dubai and had offices in Jordan and Egypt.
 It was legally registered in the British Virgin Islands (BVI) for some years until its registration was moved to Dubai.

 History

 Early years

 In 2002, CashU was launched as an alternative online payment method for the use of credit cards.

 The business grew quickly over the next few years with CashU providing payment services to its sister companies, online service company Maktoob and online commerce platform souq.com.